Clinical Vaccinology Course

 | Full Registration

 March 13-15, 2015

 November 13-15, 2015

 For the latest information on upcoming courses sign up for our email list.

 In collaboration with CMEinfo, enduring materials based on November 2011 live course are available for purchase through CMEinfo

 Clinical Vaccinology Course Syllabus:

-Limited quantities of the Clinical Vaccinology Course syllabus
+Limited quantities of the latest Clinical Vaccinology Course syllabus

 are available for purchase.
-The syllabus contains extended abstracts on pediatric, adolescent, and adult vaccine-preventable disease topics, as well as speaker biographies for the November 2013 course in Cambridge, MA.
-The cost is $25 per syllabus.
+The syllabus contains extended abstracts on pediatric, adolescent, and adult vaccine-preventable disease topics, as well as speaker biographies.
+The cost is $45 per syllabus including shipping and handling.
 All sales are final.
 (Shipped to US mailing addresses only).